supercooper64/Yoshis-Adventure/README.md

 - When quitting the game, it functions like DJ STUDIO's other line of games, to be consistent.

-- Rooms and areas are redesigned.
+- Rooms and areas are redesigned, especially the beginning of Fey Forest.

 - There are Yoshi voice clips.